 If you use a CBHC code to register for an NLC event, you will be responsible for paying the registration and processing fees if you do not show up for the class.
 Please read the full no-show policy here.

-If you need special accommodations to participate in any of our classes or events, please contact us at 813-287-8779 email@example.com.
+If you need special accommodations and/or plan to bring a service animal in order to participate in any of our classes or events, please contact us at 813-287-8779 or email@example.com.

 There may be photographing of the training for use in our marketing materials.
 If you do not wish to be captured on film, please alert staff at registration.